safe-global/safe-docs/pages/safe-apps/get-started.md

 },
 ```

-If the SSL certificate provided by `react-scripts` is not valid, it is required to mark it as trusted in your browser.
+If the SSL certificate provided by `react-scripts` isn't valid, it's required to mark it as trusted in your browser.
 To do this, open the Safe App in a separate tab (not in the Safe interface) and accept the certificate or ignore the warning.

 ## UI Kit